Week 6 of the Counting of the Omer - A Reflective Study

 Manifestation of the Spirit – Da’at – Knowledge

 The Spirit of knowledge is so much more than knowing something.
-It is not knowledge in the sense of collecting and gathering facts and information about something, this is a more intimate and deeper knowing of something.
-This is about a face to face intimacy and building relationship.
+It is not knowledge in the sense of collecting and gathering facts and information about something, this is a more intimate and deeper knowing of something or someone.
+This is about a face to face intimacy and cultivating a relationship.

 “The Spirit of Knowledge is a deep, mature love that exhibits an awareness of the needs and desires of another.

 Relationship is the key to understanding the spirit of knowledge because it has a specific, intentional relationship it cultivates for the good of the other.
 Wisdom and understanding can be acquired with diligence, but not everyone acquires the ability to apply information to human relationships and make them sacrificially good.
 It is intuitive and comes with experience and selflessness.”
 Alwine, H (2017).
 The Creation Gospel Workbook 1, pg.85

 The Spirit of Knowledge points us back to Yeshua, who stands at the door of each of our hearts and waits for us to open up and let Him in.
 Revelation 3:20 This Spirit of knowledge is about surrender.
 All relationships require that we surrender our own needs for the sake of the other person – we may not like how that sounds, but is this not what Yeshua did for us?
 This is about us loving sacrificially and nurturing those around us.